Safiye Sultan (mother of Mehmed III): Foreign relations

-Safiye, like Nurbanu, advocated a generally pro-Venetian policy and regularly interceded on behalf of the Venetian ambassadors, one of whom described her to the senate as "a woman of her word, trustworthy, and I call say that in her alone have I found truth in Constantinople; therefore it will always benefit Your Serenity to promote her gratitude."
+Safiye, like her mother-in-law Nurbanu, advocated a generally pro-Venetian policy and regularly interceded on behalf of the Venetian ambassadors, one of whom described her to the senate as:

+"A woman of her word, trustworthy, and the only one who has the truth in Constantinople; therefore, she always benefits Your Serenity by promoting your gratitude."

+Sultan's support for Venice, the bribes and gifts given to her are reflected in the reports of the Istanbul ambassadors of the period.
+The Venetian ambassador Matteo Zane, who stated that she was a trustworthy woman who kept her word, stated that she demanded from the ambassadors what she wanted to receive without waiting for them to give her a gift.
+Venice overcame many dangers that arose in bilateral relations thanks to Safiye Sultan before they grew bigger.
+The valide sultan provided her contact with the embassies through her close servant, the Jewish servant, Esparanzo Malchi.

-Safiye also maintained good relations with England.
+Safiye also maintained good relations with Kingdom of England.
 She persuaded Mehmed III to let the English ambassador accompany him on campaign in Hungary.
 One unique aspect of her career is that she corresponded personally with Queen Elizabeth I of England, volunteering to petition the Sultan on Elizabeth's behalf.
 The two women also exchanged gifts.
-On one occasion, Safiye received a portrait of Elizabeth in exchange for "two garments of cloth of silver, one girdle of cloth of silver, [and] two handkerchiefs wrought with massy gold."
+On one occasion, Safiye received a portrait of Elizabeth in exchange for "two garments of cloth of silver, one girdle of cloth of silver, and two handkerchiefs wrought with massy gold."
 In a letter from 1599, Safiye responds to Elizabeth's request for good relations between the empires: